authcompanion/authcompanion2/documentation/docs/guide/authapi.md

 Description: Update the user's record by changing their name, email and password.

-Authorization Header Required: `Authorization: Bearer {user's access token}`
+Bearer Token Required: `Authorization: Bearer {user's access token}`

 The password field in the request body is optional.